-“Our troops are not able to go on,” Joscha wrote.
-“We have so many injured people here, but very soon these exhausted men have to go back to the front, they are already practicing with machine guns, shells and gas masks .. how harmless is the handling of the field kitchen and the mobile oven!
-I learned it myself because there is no one else left to do it.
+“Our troops cannot go on,” Joscha wrote.
+“We have so many injured people here, but very soon these exhausted men have to go back to the front, they are already practicing with machine guns, shells, and gas masks … how harmless is the handling of the field kitchen and the mobile oven!
+I am doing it myself because there is no one else left to do it.
 Tomorrow I will bring food and supplies to the front in our truck.
 I will stay there for another few days, stand at the field kitchen and serve our men.
 Some men are just happy when they can talk to me again in their mother tongue.
 May God protect us all.”

 Austria-Hungary in decay